-It’s Wednesday, May 21, 2014, and time for Language Arts at ClickSchooling!
+It’s Wednesday, January 11, 2017, and time for Language Arts at ClickSchooling!

-Age Range: 4-12 (Grades PreK-5, with parental supervision)
+Age Range: 6-12 (Grades 1-7 approximately, children with parental supervision)

 This fantastic multimedia children’s site from The University of Manchester, offers a variety of well-crafted activities and games to learn grammar and parts of speech, along with an animated timeline of the history of the English language.
 Plus you can explore other languages used around the world to encourage understanding of language in general.

 When you get to the site you will see an introduction and a menu to the left that includes: